anthonyalbertyn/amcc/README.md

 This project has not been checked cross-browser so for best results use a modern version of Chrome.

+## Improvements that can be made

+With more time, I would refactor the CSS (react-jss) to reduce duplication and move some of the functions out of NumberBoard component into utility functions.
+I would also consider setting up a theme and defining primary, secondary and tertiary brand colours.

 ## Start the project

 cd keno